What would you do if you could have two passports?

 In contrast, those fortunate enough to have citizenship of countries like Japan, Singapore or Germany, can travel visa-free to over 190 countries.

-Having dual citizenship can open up the world and provide access to smooth unimpeded global travel.
+Having dual citizenship (and a powerful passport) opens up the world, providing access to smooth, unimpeded global travel.

 Access to more business and job opportunities